- Start date: 2016

 - End date: 1 February 2017

-- Partners and collaborators: UK All Party Policy Group on Steel and Metal Related Industries (APPG)
+- Partners and collaborators: UK All-Party Parliamentary Group (APPG) on Steel and Metal Related Industries

 Dr Ian Greenwood is Associate Professor in Industrial Relations and Human Resource Management